vijaylaxmipb/Giggles-Grins/README.md

 # 🧮Testing

-For a comprehensive overview of the application's testing procedures, methodologies, and results, please refer to the dedicated testing documentation:
+For a comprehensive overview of the applications testing procedures, methodologies, and results, please refer to the dedicated testing documentation:

 [View Testing Documentation](github_assets/docs/TESTING.md)

 # 🤖Technologies Used